Skip to content

 2. Token Generation: Your Flowless backend generates a token linked to the guest's email

-3. Token Usage: Guest uses ?token=xxx to access their payments, payment methods, etc.
+3. Token Usage: Guest uses token to access their payments, payment methods, etc.

 4. Token Validation: Bridge Payments validates the token with Flowless and retrieves the guest's email